 About Troy ISD

 Troy Independent School District was established in 1896 to serve the children in the communities of Troy, Pendleton, Little Mexico, Belfalls and Oenaville.
 Located on Interstate 35 between Waco and Temple, Texas, Troy is a rural, agricultural-based community with small businesses and manufacturing companies.
 The mission of the Troy Independent School District is to provide students the opportunity to develop the ability to think logically, independently, and creatively, as well as to communicate effectively; educating the whole child.
-Four campuses serve approximately 1,280 students in early childhood through grade twelve.
-One hundred-sixty teachers and support staff work together to provide a caring and challenging environment in the educational process of all Troy ISD children, following the Texas Education Agency's goal of excellence and equity in achievement for all students.
+Four campuses serve approximately 1,625 students in early childhood through grade twelve.
+More than 200 teachers and support staff work together to provide a caring and challenging environment in the educational process of all Troy ISD children, following the Texas Education Agency's goal of excellence and equity in achievement for all students.

 Our district, as the educational center for excellence, provides the foundation for a safe, positive and enjoyable learning experience.
 In partnership with the community, Troy ISD models exemplary practices to empower our students to maximize their potential for success.

 Our district and community:

 The earliest record of any school in the area now known as Troy dates back to October 4, 1879 when Owen S. Carpenter and his wife, M.K.
 Carpenter, deeded to J. H. Porter, D.N.
 Smith and J.Q.
 Thompson, trustee, one acre of land on King's Branch in Bell County.
 The school was known as King's Branch Free School and was located east of King's Branch and a little south of where the old Curtis home-place is located.

 J. H. Porter and several men of the community took wagons and teams to Waco to get lumber for a one-room structure.
 According to a history written by I. D. Ellis in 1926, Miss Cornelia Robinson was the first teacher.